An optimal improvement for the Hardy inequality on the hyperbolic space and related manifolds

 for $N\geq 3$ and all $u \in C_{c}^{\infty}(\hn)$.
 By noting that $g(r) \leq \frac{1}{3}$ for every $r>0$, it is readily deduced that inequality \eqref{eq_AKR} follows from our inequality \eqref{improved-hardy-eq}.
 Hence in particular inequality \eqref{improved-hardy-eq} is stronger than that of \eqref{eq_AKR} proved in \cite[Theorem~4.1]{AKR}.

-For what remarked above, although Theorem~\ref{improved-hardy_1} does not provide the best constant for the $L^2$-remainder term, it contributes to a significant improvement of the known literature on this topic.
-See Theorems \ref{maintheorem1} and \ref{maintheorem2} below and the related discussion for further interesting consequences of Theorem~\ref{improved-hardy_1}. \end{rem}
+For what remarked above, although we do not have a proof of optimality of the constant given in Corollary~\ref{improved-hardy_1} for the $L^2$-remainder term, our result improves the existing ones.
+See Theorems \ref{maintheorem1} and \ref{maintheorem2} below and the related discussion for further interesting consequences of Corollary~\ref{improved-hardy_1}. \end{rem}

 \begin{rem} Corollary \ref{improved-hardy_1} follows by Theorem \ref{improved-hardy} by taking $\lambda=N-2$ in the potential given in \eqref{potential}, so that the coefficient in front of $\frac{1}{r^2}$ assumes its maximum value, meanwhile the coefficient in front of $g(r)$ is positive, while the last term in the expression of the weight $V_{\lambda}$ vanishes.
 Besides, when $N-2<\lambda\leq\lambda_{1}(\hn)$, then $\gamma_{N}(N-2)<N-3$ and all the coefficients in the definition \eqref{potential} are nonnegative, and even positive if $\lambda\neq \lambda_{1}(\hn)$.
 Instead, when $\lambda<N-2$, the coefficient in front of $\frac{1}{r^2}$ in \eqref{potential} still increases but since $\gamma_{N}(N-2)>N-3$ the coefficient in front of $\frac{1}{\sinh^2 r}$ becomes negative.
 However, since $\frac{1}{r^2} > \frac{1}{\sinh^2 r} $ for $r>0$, $V_{\lambda}$ is still positive, indeed we have